Spiced Beetroot Tikki: A Modern Vegetarian Small Platter at Itihaas

 We offer a Vegetarian Thali, with aromatic Methi Aloo Gobi and a delicious Makhani Paneer.

-Our Street Food Thali celebrates the best of Indian street food, with Papri Chaat, Tempura Vegetables, Hakka Noodles and Bombay Chilli Chips.
+Our Street Food Thali celebrates the best of Indian street food, with Papri Chaat, Aloo Tikki Chana, Vegetable Hakka Noodles and Bombay Chilli Chips.

-For a more elegant option, our Shahi Thali comes with a luxurious Lamb Rogan Josh and Delhi Butter Chicken.
+For a more elegant option, our Shahi Thali comes with a luxurious Railway Lamb Curry and Delhi Butter Chicken.

-Nashtha Thali is perfect for brunch lovers, with chana masala, soft bhatura bread and a shot of sweet lassi.
+Nashtha Thali (Breakfast Thali) is perfect for brunch lovers, with Chana masala, soft Laccha Parantha and Mango Aachar.

-Finally, Itihaas’ Executive Thali option celebrates the most luxurious dishes from across India, with a Goan Prawn Curry, Rogan Josh, Makhani Murgh (Butter Chicken) and for dessert, sweet and sticky Gulab Jamun in Rubri.
+Finally, Itihaas’ Executive Thali option celebrates the most luxurious dishes from across India, with a Goan Fish Curry, Railway Lamb Curry, Delhi Butter Chicken and creamy Makhani Daal.

 We call our thali “Bottomless” because you can ask your server to refill any of the dishes in your thali as standard.